Maryland Positive Behavior Support Training

 A man sitting at a desk holding a sign that reads: "Do you speak English?"

-Being person-centered means that we are aware of how our cultural background has a positive or negative impact on how we work with other people.
+Being person-centered means that we are aware of how our cultural background has a positive or negative impact on the way we are working with other people.
 We are not always aware that what we say or do can convey something that we did not intend.
-These actions may be taken as a sign that you do not value someone.
+These actions may be taken as a sign that you do not value or respect another person.

 Imagine the following situations: